-Establish your agreement
+Establish your Co-Ownership agreement

 Outline the ownership structure.

-Generally there are two types of relationships:
+Generally, there are two types of relationships between co-owners:

-- Ownership over and expected contribution to repairs and maintenance
+Expected contribution to repairs and maintenance

-- Requirement that partners maintain appropriate levels of personal and life insurance
+A requirement that partners maintain appropriate levels of personal and life insurance

 It is also a good idea to include an indemnity clause which enables each partner to seek compensation for any losses caused by the negligence, misrepresentation or misconduct of one or more of the partners.